 About PJ Sykes

-In my work as a photographer, I collaborate with bands and record labels to create portraits and live shot that are used as promotion and can often be found inside the albums the work supports.
+I love to collaborate with bands and record labels to create portraits and live shot that are often used for promotion, social media content, and album artwork.
 My photos have appeared in publications such as Rolling Stone, SPIN, TIME, Pitchfork, Paste, Tiny Mix Tapes, The Washington Post, Aquarium Drunkard, Magnet, and I have worked with many record labels and artists, including Merge Records, Thrill Jockey, Dischord, SubPop, Superchunk, Lambchop, Bob Mould, Foo Fighters, and Aziz Ansari.

-PJ Sykes is a professional music photographer and musician from Richmond, VA but frequently works in Washington, DC and the Triangle (Raleigh/Durham/Chapel Hill) in North Carolina.
-His photography has been featured in Rolling Stone, SPIN, TIME, Pitchfork and used by bands like Foo Fighters, Superchunk, Bob Mould, Lambchop, Beauty Pill and many more.
+PJ Sykes is a professional music photographer and musician from Richmond, VA but frequently works in Washington, DC and the Research Triangle (Raleigh-Durham-Chapel Hill) in North Carolina.
+His photography has been featured in Rolling Stone, SPIN, TIME, Pitchfork and used by Aziz Ansari, Foo Fighters, Superchunk, Bob Mould, Lambchop, Beauty Pill and many more.